Mte90/Simple-Invoice-Manager/README.md

 #Roadmap

-- Verify bug on save a invoice after a draft
+- Check on change number of invoice
 - More check for insert data
 - More alert
 - Modify XML with php function